Great Canadian Dollar Store

 Great Canadian Dollar Store Ltd. (GCDS) is a privately owned Canadian franchise dollar store.
 The discount merchandiser was founded in 1993 by Bud and Vivian Walker, with the set-up of a head office in Victoria, British Columbia and opening of the first BC store in Kamloops.
-126 franchised stores are located across Canada, including the Yukon territory and all nine provinces.
+126 franchised stores are located across Canada, including the Yukon Territory and all nine provinces other than Quebec.
 In 2015, Great Canadian Dollar Store was purchased by Kevin & Jane Kane of Quispamsis, New Brunswick.

 History

 Founded in 1993 by Bud & Vivian Walker, Great Canadian Dollar Store sold products with a retail price of $1.00.
 As the company grew and product lines expanded, the maximum retail price moved between $1 to $3.
 Now with the greater access to product, Great Canadian Dollar Store has moved their to retail prices from between $1 to $20 for the majority of the product.
 With the purchase of Great Canadian Dollar Store by Kevin Kane, the emphasis is to grow the brand in smaller rural communities.